-However, LPNs who work with pediatric clients (under 14 years of age) may:
+However, LPNs who work with pediatric clients (15 years old and under) may:

 Section 6

 - (1) Check intravenous infusions and maintain the flow rate. - (2) Remove intravenous infusions if administered with a peripheral intravenous catheter measuring less than 7.5 cm. - (3) Remove a peripheral intravenous catheter measuring less than 7.5 cm.